TheisFerre/Stochastic-Simulation/README.md

 The optimization of the circle worked fine.
 We now proceed to using the cost matrix to find the global minimum for the cost of the given problem.

 ![Screenshot](https://github.com/TheisFerre/Stochastic-Simulation/blob/master/day5/tsp_annealing.png)

+For the tsp with a given cost-matrix we repeated the simulation 10 times to compute a 95% confidence interval for the end-cost.
+For the 10 simulations we found the 95% confidence intervals to be ```0.8875 +- 0.0345```.

 # Day 6